JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_grammar_kit_plugin.md

 #### grammarKitRelease
 {#grammar-kit-extension-grammarkitrelease}

-The release version of the [Grammar-Kit](https://github.com/JetBrains/Grammar-Kit) to use.
+The release version of [Grammar-Kit](https://github.com/JetBrains/Grammar-Kit) to use.

+> Version must be specified without `v` prefix.

 {style="narrow"}
 Type